 Most of which I didn’t even know until I read this fabulous post on Queen Street from Albom Adventures.

-If you’re looking for a few more unusual things to do in Auckland definitely check it out – you’ll find out about the CBD ghosts, the Leaning Building of Auckland and the grisly secret of some markings at the harbour end of the street.
+If you’re looking for a few more unusual things to do in Auckland, definitely check it out – you’ll find out about the CBD ghosts, the Leaning Building of Auckland and the grisly secret of some markings at the harbour end of the street.

-Three Things NOT to do in Auckland
+One Thing NOT to do in Auckland

-Other people have been fooled though – there are some very upset people on Tripadvisor! ,
+Other people have been fooled though – there are some very upset people on Tripadvisor!

 What to Read Next

-Most people who come to NZ don’t just say in Auckland, and, if you’re one of them – or are just looking for some cool day trips from Auckland, we’ve got a couple of suggestions…
+Most people who come to NZ don’t just stay in Auckland, and, if you’re one of them – or are just looking for some cool day trips from Auckland, we’ve got a couple of suggestions…

 You might want to take a trip to Tirau, home to a road full of the most amazing quirky signs – and a few other intriguing sights.
 See more about Tirau here.